 Everyday Maths 1:

-An introduction to basic numeracy skills covering addition (+), subtraction (-), multiplication (×), division (÷), basic fractions (1⁄4) and percentages (%).
-The course also includes working with money, measurements and shapes, and basic data handling.
+An introduction to basic numeracy skills covering addition (+), subtraction (-), multiplication (×), division (+), basic fractions (1⁄4) and percentages (%).
+The course includes working with numbers and units of measure, handling data and working with shape and space.

 Everyday Maths 2: